lewisYe/wxApp/README.md

 ## Project Introduction
-How to develop  a project use  [wx mini program](https://developers.weixin.qq.com/miniprogram/dev/index.html?t=19010215)
+How to develop  a project use  [WeChat Mini Program](https://developers.weixin.qq.com/miniprogram/dev/index.html?t=19010215)

 The project is a simple demo.